-Riddick grew up in Los Angeles, Calif., with a father who had a corporate job most of his life.
+Riddick grew up in Los Angeles, CA with a father who had a corporate job most of his life.
 But look a little closer and the early seeds of his pioneer spirit and artistic influences come to light.
 His father was the art director of a large insurance company, and his office was next door to the Los Angeles County Art Museum, which the two would visit frequently.
 Riddicks grandparents were artistic as well, one an architect and the other a watercolorist, as well.
 And growing up in a thriving metropolis gave Riddick access to art schools, which he attended throughout his youth and young adulthood.

 While all of these things played a role in Riddicks formation, it was his uncle, rancher James Warren, who made the biggest impression on his young mind.
 Whenever I could disappear and see my uncle I would think, This is what I love.
 This is where I should be,’ he says.
 My uncle was a great achiever and a real outdoorsman, and was many times award rancher of the year in the cattle and quarter horse business.
 I got my ranch living experience vicariously through him.